ninjaas/changeMyGovernment/README.md

 - Analysis tools and Reporting:
 Tools to zoom-in at the grass-root levels to find solutions for problems of common man.

-- Time to run and transform Education and make it reach all, in the remotest villages.
+##### Time to run and transform Education and make it reach all, to the remotest corner villages!

-- Rapid use of Technology and adoption!
+- Rapid use of Elegant Technology and adoption!

--
-- Regulation of prices at all levels.
+##### Regulation of prices at all levels.

-- Dignity of Labour and Bonus Payment systems:
+##### Dignity of Labour and Reward based Payment systems:

-a Teacher is also paid High salaries, respected and so are government officials too.
+a Teacher should also be paid Higher salaries and respected, so are are government officials.
+All are same, from a cleaner to a cook to a plumber.

+A uniform payment system.

 Note: If you pay more and reward more, you get faster results and lesser corrupt minds!

+And if you pay peanuts and degrade, the quality is lost with more corrupt practices.

+##### Tax payers money, its a Tax payers nation.

+Tax runs our systems!

 - Its my money, we are all heavy Tax payers.

-Tax payers money, a Tax payers nation.

 - Our money is getting misused at every stage.
-- We pay Huge taxes attached in all commodity Items, Fuel, anything and everything, TAX is hidden deep inside.
+- We pay Huge taxes and its attached in all commodity Items: Fuel, anything and everything, TAX is hidden deep inside.

-All our money and funds get misused and no one cares to build systems to transparently monitor Work progress.
+- All our money and funds gets misused and no one cares to build systems to transparently monitor Work progress.

 - And NO cares to help and influence this change, not to misuse Government funds.

-- Provide Quality healthcare and Value for money living.
+##### Provide Quality healthcare and Value for money living.

 - Highest forms of Hygiene and cleaniness.

-- Greater Transportation.
+##### Greater, safer and faster Transportation.

 efficient use of resources by running on High Quality public transport systems and Technology adoptions.

-- Giving Free Internet based Education to empower students.
+##### Giving Free Internet based Education to empower students.

-Enabling rapid discovery of one's niche and talent platforms!
+Giving access to resources will help in rapid discovery of one's niche and more talent platforms!

+##### Visionaries.

 - Nurture, Elect and represent capable leaders, Intellectuals and visionaries to represent our system.

-- To Building the largest community of Real world Problem solvers.
+##### Build the largest community of Real world Problem solvers.

-Problems voted up by a function of HQ(Humanity Quotient), Need for the hour, Priority and Intensity.
+Problems voted up by a function of HQ(Humanity Quotient), Need for the hour, Priority and Problem Intensity.

 ## Our mission is to change things, pushing humanity ahead!

-### Processes
+### Processes:

-No age-old tools and processes anymore.
+- No age-old tools and processes anymore.
-Lets break things and move fast.
+- Lets break things and move fast.

 If we are agile, we can improve faster, adopt better tools and processes.
 Agree?

 ### Development processes